 The farm house was built on top of Ehrck hill in 1907 by William & Caroline Ehrck who cleared the timber (with mules & horses!) to plant an apple orchard and 50 acres in hay, oats and wheat.
 Their deed was part of the homestead act and was signed by President Harrison himself.

 Then in 1973, a social studies teacher named Alan Solle bought the land, planted strawberries and named it Berry City -which was known because of its flavor and quality.
-The years brought two daughters, cherries, pears and too many animals to count.
-Although Alan has passed away, his wife Bobbie continues his vision with the help of two of Alan’s favorite people: Jen in the orchards and Pat in the vineyards.
+The years brought two daughters, cherries, peaches, pears and too many animals to count.
+Although Alan has passed away, his wife Bobbie continues his vision with the help of two of Alan’s favorite people: Jen and Pat.

 The original farmhouse still stands after 100 years -the home to three different families over the years and still boasting one of the best views in the valley.